dworac/docs-dworac/docs/repositories/community-standards/contributing.md

 ## Conclusion

-The CONTRIBUTING.md is an important part of an open-source project.
+The CONTRIBUTING.md is an important part of an open-source or closed-source project.
 It encourages contributions by providing clear guidelines and ensuring that contributors understand the expectations and the process.
 A good CONTRIBUTING.md is welcoming, detailed, and clear, fostering a positive and inclusive community.